MohammedYehia/react-context-ws/README.md

 ```

 ## Exercise
-Le's use the Context API with our app
+Let's use the Context API with our app

 We will use a simple example for the sake of simplicity, but you can imagine this part being a part of a bigger app.

 This is the tree of our app:
 App->MoviesListPage->MoviesListComp->Card

-> of course this is a simple example but with real application we will have a more nested components, think of the times that you needed to pass you user info to a multiple layers before reaching the component you want
+> of course this is a simple example but with a real application, we will have more nested components, think of the times that you needed to pass you user's info to multiple layers before reaching the component you want

 1. Clone the repo, install the dependencies, run the app, check the files and the components.
-2. now let's create our Context:
+2. Now let's create our Context:
-    * create a folder called `context` on the src folder.
+    * Create a folder called `context` on the src folder.
-    * create a file called `MoviesContext.js`
+    * Create a file called `MoviesContext.js`
-    * now let's create our Context instance.
+    * Now let's create our Context instance.
 <details><summary>Code</summary>

 ```jsx